armory/documentation/_release_notes/armoryspinnaker_v1.13.7.md

 #### Hitting polling thresholds for Jenkins or Docker monitors
 Igor added polling thresholds for new items found in Jenkins or Docker registries.
-This is to protect Igor from accidental re-indexing, which would cause new pipelines to trigger of old build indexes.
+This is to protect Igor from accidental re-indexing, which would cause new pipelines to trigger off old build indexes.
 You'll need to advance the pointer manually, or adjust the thresholds.

 See: [https://kb.armory.io/admin/igor-caching-thresholds/](https://kb.armory.io/admin/igor-caching-thresholds/)